anudeepbommidi/webpack-script-tags-plugin/README.md

-# A webpack 4 plugin for adding webpack generated script tags to specified files
+# What for ?
-1. Supports JSP variables to some extent
+1. A webpack 4 plugin for adding webpack generated script tags to specified files (html/jsp)
-2. Generated script tags can be put across one or more files (html/jsp)
+2. Supports JSP variables to some extent

 # installation